pranav-ap/blog/content/posts/activation-functions.md

 Apparently, there are rare cases where linear activation functions are useful.
 I don't know what they are.

-## Continuously differentiable
+##  Why do we need *differentiable* activation functions ?

-During backpropagation, we use the derivative of the activation functions.
-This property is required to compute the gradients we use to tune the network weights.
+During backpropagation, we calculate the partial derivatives of the error wrt each of the weights.
+This is required to tune the network weights.

 # Types of Activation Functions